mry/docker-synology-open-vm-tools/README.md

-# docker-xpenology-open-vm-tools
+# docker-synology-open-vm-tools

-This Docker container allows you to run open-vm-tools on a Xpenology DSM running on VMware ESXi.
+This Docker container allows you to run open-vm-tools on a Synology DSM running on VMware ESXi.

 * Supports Shutdown/Restart
 * Returns DSM networking information to the VMware ESXi host